dpliszka/CVI620FinalProject/README.md

 4. Navigate to the "ocv" environment, press on the PLAY button, then select "Open Terminal"
 5. Using the CMD command "cd", change to the directory where the .py file is (src)
 6. Enter the command "python handy.py" and wait for the application to start
-7. When ready to quit, simply press "q" on the keyboard
+7. When ready to quit, simply press "ESC" on the keyboard